Hear Mark G. Meadows cover ‘Superstition’ by Stevie Wonder

 view all posts

-Jackson Sinnenberg is a broadcast journalist and a freelance writer.
-His work has appeared in the Washington Post, JazzTimes, Downbeat, NPR Music, NPR.org, the Washington City Paper, On Tap/District Fray Magazine and the blog of Smithsonian Folkways Records.
+Jackson Sinnenberg is the Morning Edition Producer and Editor for WAMU 88.5 - Washington, D.C.'s NPR News Station.
+As an arts and culture reporter, his work has appeared in the Washington Post, JazzTimes, Downbeat, NPR Music, and the Washington City Paper.
 He began covering the city’s music scene for WGTB, Georgetown University’s radio station, where he was a show host, writer, and columnist.
 He graduated from Georgetown with a bachelor’s degree in American Musical Culture.
 Reach him at [email protected].
-Follow him at @sinnenbergmusic.
+Follow him at @sinnenbergamu.

 You May Like This